 PERLAN ICE CREAM

 In a single sweep - pun intended - the ceiling defines the atmosphere of the space and guides the design of all other elements.
 As a commercial attraction within one of Iceland’s most visited museums, the brief had a strong emphasis on a design that would attract people and interact with them.
-In the age of Instagram the designer had to find a simple solution which would interact with its users while defining a clear and recognisable identity.
+In the age of Instagram we had to find a simple solution which would interact with its users while defining a clear and recognisable identity.
 Inspired by the caves found in glaciers and the ever changing reflections and colours within them, the pattern of the ceiling declines this natural image in an iconic design feature.
-This is reinforced by the stainless steel back-counter which reflects led strips tuned to a cool 4500K light.

 Perlan Museum celebrates the beauty and uniqueness of the Icelandic landscape while employing engaging design to convey this to a wide and diverse audience.
 The Perlan Ice Cream parlor embraces this approach by marrying bold contemporary design with ideas and features from the landscape it is there to support.

 RETAIL | Reykjavik, Iceland, 2020 | Words by Davide Perottoni | Pictures by Patrik Ontkovic